 - BFS: She usually wields a 1.5m claymore, an exceedingly wide double-edged sword.

 - Body Horror: She inflicted this on every single magician who she had a grudge against.

-- Chekhov's Gunman/Foreshadowing: Her actions and the knowledge she holds make her this.
-She crafted a new Gungnir and has the proper knowledge to do so through the Final Rune.
+- Chekhov's Skill: She crafted a new Gungnir and has the proper knowledge to do so through the Final Rune.
 Now Othinus, GREMLIN's head honcho, is seeking Gungnir.

 - Cynicism Catalyst: Ceillier's apparent death drove her to villainy.